-- 1. Indicate if community engagement is intentionally and explicitly aligned with or directly contributes to any of the following additional institutional priorities.
-(In Table- Check all that apply and describe two of the checked examples, in the text box below in question 2). - a.
-Anchor institution mission or initiative(s) - b.
-Campus diversity, inclusion, and equity goals (for students and faculty) - c.
-Efforts aimed at student retention and success - d.
-Encouraging and measuring student voter registration and voting - e.
-Development of skills and competencies to engage in dialogue about controversial social, political, or ethical issues across the curriculum and in co-curricular programming - f.
-Social innovation or social entrepreneurship that reflects the principles and practices of community engagement - g.
-The campus institutional review board (IRB) provides specific guidance for researchers regarding human subject protections for community engaged research - h.
-Efforts that support federally funded grants for Broader Impacts of Research activities of faculty and students - i.
-Outreach activities - j.
-Community and economic development - k.
-Lifelong learning (non-credit) - I. Campus food security programs (internal and external) - 2.
-Describe at least two examples from question 1, including (including how the priority is aligned with community engagement; how it is communicated internally and externally; and lessons learned and improvements made over the past two years.)
-(Maximum 1000 word count.)
+1. Indicate if community engagement is intentionally and explicitly aligned with or directly contributes to any of the following additional institutional priorities: (In Table- Check all that apply and describe two of the checked examples in the table, in the text box below in question 2).

+Anchor institution mission or initiative(s) Campus diversity, inclusion, and equity goals (for students and faculty) Efforts aimed at student retention and success Encouraging and measuring student voter registration and voting Development of skills and competencies to engage in dialogue about controversial social, political, or ethical issues across the curriculum and in co-curricular programming Social innovation or social entrepreneurship that reflects the principles and practices of community engagement The campus institutional review board (IRB) provides specific guidance for researchers regarding human subject protections for community engaged research Efforts that support federally funded grants for Broader Impacts of Research activities of faculty and students Outreach activities Community and economic development Lifelong learning (non-credit) Campus food security programs (internal and external) 2.
+Describe at least two examples from question 1,including (how the priority is aligned with community engagement; where you have been; where you are now, where you are strategically planning on going; and lessons learned over the past two years.)
+(Maximum word count of 1,000 words)